-In connection with the distribution, the 402,811 shares of the Company's common stock held directly by MCIG will be distributed pro rata to the shareholders of MCIG, who own MCIG common stock as of the record date.
+In connection with the distribution, the 402,811 shares of the Company's common stock held directly by MCIG will be distributed pro rata to the shareholders of MCIG., who own MCIG common stock as of the record date.

-The following table indicates beneficial ownership of OBITX's common stock, as of July 31, 2018, by:
+The following table shows beneficial ownership of OBITX's common stock, as of July 31, 2018, by:

-- · Each person or entity is known by OBITX to beneficially own more than 5% of the outstanding shares of OBITX's common stock; - Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-Percentage of beneficial ownership is based on 8,460,000 shares of common stock outstanding as of July 31, 2018.
+- Each person or entity is known by OBITX to beneficially own more than 5% of the outstanding shares of OBITX's common stock; - Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
+Percentage of beneficial ownership is based on 13,460,000 underlying shares of common stock that consists of 5,460,000 shares of common stock outstanding as of July 31, 2018, 3,000,000 underlying shares of common stock through warrants exercisable within 60 days, and 5,000,000 underlying shares of common stock of the Series A Preferred Stock outstanding as of July 31, 2018.
+In determining shares as a percentage of ownership prior to distribution, outstanding warrants exercisable by any other person is eliminated (see Total Shares Used to Calculate % of Ownership in the following table).

-Unless other indicated, the address of each beneficial owner listed below is c/o OBITX, Inc., 4720 Salisbury Road, Jacksonville, Florida 32256.
+Unless otherwise indicated, the address of each beneficial owner listed below is c/o OBITX, Inc., 4720 Salisbury Road, Jacksonville, Florida 32256.